maxime-tournier/maxime-tournier.github.com/notes/convex-optimization.md

 3. update $$\lambda_{k+1} = \lambda_k - \rho \block{A x_k + Bz_k - b}$$
 4. goto 2 until sufficient precision is achieved (more on this below)

 This is equivalent to alternating two Method of Multiplier solves in the $$x, z$$ directions with varying constraint values, hence the name.
 Crucially, the matrices $$A, B$$ remain constant so one can usually do some preprocessing so that inner solves for $$x, z$$ are as efficient as possible.
-The method is still not parallel, but it becomes possible to employ dedicated (possibly parallel) solvers for each subproblems, establishing consensus as the iteration converges.
+The method is still not parallel, but it becomes possible to employ dedicated, optimized solvers for each subproblems, establishing consensus as the iteration converges.

 ### Scaled Form